This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 White Birds

-- Incredible thermoregulation abilities in extreme cold
+- Strong thermoregulation for extreme cold

 Gray Birds